Vortical interactions in turbulent thermoacoustic systems: Acknowledgments

 \section{Acknowledgments}

 We thank Jayesh M.\ Dhadphale, Samarjeet Singh, and Gaurav Chopra for countless fruitful discussions.
-We acknowledge Thilagaraj S.\, Anand Selvam, Manikandan Raghunathan and Abin Krishnan for providing the experimental data.
+We acknowledge Thilagaraj S., Anand Selvam, Manikandan Raghunathan, and Abin Krishnan for providing the experimental data.
 Ankit Sahay is grateful to the Ministry of Education for the Half-Time Research Assistantship (HTRA).
-The authors are grateful to Prof. Kunihiko Taira for fruitful discussions.
+The authors are grateful to Prof.\ Kunihiko Taira for fruitful discussions.

 R.\ I.\ Sujith is grateful for the funding from the Office of Naval Research Global (Grant No.\ N62909-18-1-2061; Funder ID: 10.13039/100007297), and the Institute of Eminence (IoE) initiative of IIT Madras (SB/2021/0845/AE/MHRD/002696).
 This research used resources of the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, which is supported by the Office of Science of the US Department of Energy under Contract No. DE-AC05-00OR22725.